 Hannity is back on the radio right now.

-Um Sean will join us and tell us uh what the president told him in a one-on-one interview that you can watch in its entirety tonight on Hannity on the Fox News Channel, nine o'clock Eastern time.
+As soon as he finishes his interview with President Donald Trump down at the border in McAllen, Texas, where the president is being debriefed by security officials there, Sean will join us and tell us what the president told him in a one-on-one interview that you can watch in its entirety tonight on Hannity on the Fox News channel, 9 o'clock Eastern Time.

 It's entitled Why Rosenstein's Departure Will Help Restore the Rule of Law at the Justice Department.